CODSensei/CODSensei/README.md

 # 💫 About Me:
 I'm currently working on becoming a backend engineer.
-I want to be a engineer who can come up with a solution to given problem regardless of tech-stack be it Go, TypeScript, Java or anything else
+I want to be a engineer who can come up with a solution to given problem regardless of tech-stack be it Go, TypeScript, Pyhton or anything else

 ## 🌐 Socials: